 Even if you’re an optimal hair transplant candidate, hair transplants don’t always work.
 A failed hair transplant is usually due to one or more of the following:

-Getting a hair transplant is a big investment in your appearance and your confidence.
+Hair transplantation is a big investment in your appearance and your confidence.
 From the research stage through to recovery, here’s what you can do to ensure your hair transplant works.

 Research stage

 Many prospective hair transplant patients are seduced by cut-rate hair transplant clinics in Turkey or the UK.
-But these are often a false economy.
+However, these are often a false economy.
 Safety and quality are often compromised to offer cheap hair transplants, which can lead to the need for repair transplants, or additional procedures until you get the result you want.
 Learn whether hair transplants are safe.

 Procedure stage

-Depending on the cause and extent of your hair loss, your surgeon may also recommend additional intraoperative treatments.
+Depending on the cause and extent of your hair loss, your surgeon may also recommend additional intra-operative treatments.
 Platelet-rich plasma (PRP) therapy has been shown to be effective if administered during hair transplant surgery [7].

 Recovery stage